jonlives/knife-spork/README.md

 ```

 #### Default Environments
 The `default_environments` directive allows you to specify a default list of environments you want to promote changes to.
-If this option is configured and you *ommit* the environment parameter when promoting KnifeSpork will promote to all environments in this list.
+If this option is configured and you *omit* the environment parameter when promoting KnifeSpork will promote to all environments in this list.

 #### Version Change Threshold
 The `version_change_threshold` directive allows you to customise the threshold used by a safety check in spork promote which will prompt for confirmation if you're promoting a cookbook by more than version_change_threshold versions.
 This defaults to 2 if not set, ie promoting a cookbook from v1.0.1 to v 1.0.2 will not trip this check, wheras promoting from v1.0.1 to v1.0.3 will.